domgen/ABdev/README.md

 ===================

 ABdev is a tool that helps developers create and maintain a/b tests.
 Its super easy to get started and learn to use it.
-ABdev uses javascript & less css and with some help from GULP (node.js) compiles everything to a single .js file and also uses a build-in Chrome Extension that lets you preview everything instantly on any live website.
+ABdev uses javascript & less css and with some help from GULP (node.js) compiles everything to a single .js file and also uses a built-in Chrome Extension that lets you preview everything instantly on any live website.

 ===================